erdemtopalsalih/Projects/README.md

 # Projects
-Windows based (and sometimes cross-platform) application projects made by me.
-These softwares are free to use.
+Windows and Linux based application projects made by me.
+These softwares and source files are free to use.